Fire and rescue services

 Terrorists can launch attacks in all parts of Yemen.
 Foreigners have been attacked in urban and regional areas.

-Terrorists have attacked oil interests and kidnapped oil and international aid workers.
-They may be planning more attacks on oil infrastructure and organisations, including aid organisations in Yemen.
+Terrorists have attacked oil facilities and kidnapped international aid and oil workers.
+They may be planning more attacks on oil infrastructure and other organisations, including aid organisations in Yemen.

 Attacks and assassinations by car bombs, drones and gunfire have occurred.
 These can occur anywhere in Yemen.
 If you decide to remain in Yemen despite our advice, you should: